 If you're curious about the diverse variety of wu yi tea styles, you should consider this Teasenz wuyi tea sampler.
 By getting our sampler you will be able to taste 6 kinds of Wuyi rock teas at an affordable price.

 Whether or not a tea can be classified as Wuyi tea isn't just depend on the grown location.
 For an oolong tea to be classified as original rock tea, it needs to be:

 - produced in 2798 square kilometers of land on the Wuyishan; In the next paragraph we will discuss more about the geographic classification.

 - and have a distinctive mineral taste and aroma.
 Of course, this requirement is subjective, and requires tasting.
 Those who've tasted Wuyi teas before will easily recognize how distinctive the aroma truly is.

 Image above: raw wu yi tea leaves being withered indoors.

 Geology is of such importance that oolong teas from this region (yancha) are classified based on growing location:

-- Zhengyan 正岩: grown in the official Wuyishan region.
+- Zhengyan 正岩: grown in the official Wuyishan nature reserve.
 The teas grown here are very expensive, but the taste is exceptional.

 - Banyan 半岩: grown in areas surrounding the official region with quality that closely matches zhengyan.
 The price quality of banyan is much better than zhengyan.

 - Zhouyan 洲茶: growing in areas further away from the official region.
 The quality of these teas usually don't come close to zhengyan and banyan, but can still taste great if skillfully processed.

 The Taste Wu Yi tea?